 There's also a lot of resilience discussion on that blog post.

-And this is some of the disruption that happened earlier this year, because disruptions continue to happen.
+This is some of the disruptions that happened earlier this year because disruptions continue to happen.

-So thankfully, the ones that we've been tracking here, at least, have only been multi-hour disruptions and not complete outages or multi-day or multi -week issues.
+Thankfully, the ones that we've been tracking here at least have only been multi-hour disruptions and not complete outages or multi-day or multi -week issues.

-Yep, there's a few followers on Twitter and on where radar at Cloudflare .social and Mastodon, which we try to post there as well.
+We're Radar at Cloudflare.social and Mastodon, which we try to post there as well.

-So yeah, just follow us everywhere you can.
+Just follow us everywhere you can.
 Exactly.
-So it was great, David.
+It was great, David.
+That's a wrap.